 To achieve the client’s objectives, CBE designed a system with two (2) of its Model 730 Pressure Flow Air Packers with custom features designed especially for bagging abrasive products.
 The Model 730 had several distinct advantages for the application.
-First, each machine featured a plug stack inlet which allowed for pressurization of the product chamber of the machine without having to cycle the butterfly valve which all but eliminated the wear and tear it saw on the previous machines.
+First, each machine featured a plug stack inlet which allowed for pressurization of the product chamber of the machine without having to cycle the butterfly valve which all but eliminated the wear and tears it saw on the previous machines.
 Each machine still had a butterfly valve but it stayed locked open during normal operation and was only cycled on when the machines were emptied out at the end of a production run to change from one grade of product to another.
-Additionally, CBE designed heavy duty filling spouts with hardened tips and heavy walled blunt edges that would take much longer to wear (a year or better verses months with the previous spouts).
-Finally, the new Model 730’s featured 14” diameter hinged drop bottom access doors and a removable nozzle on hand wheels that allowed for quick and easy cleanout and maintenance of the machines.
+Additionally, CBE designed heavy-duty filling spouts with hardened tips and heavy-walled blunt edges that would take much longer to wear (a year or better versus months with the previous spouts).
+Finally, the new Model 730’s featured 14” diameter hinged drop bottom access doors and a removable nozzle on handwheels that allowed for quick and easy cleanout and maintenance of the machines.

 Bag filling was semi-automatic.
 Each filling sequence was sensor activated at the spout of the filling machine when the operator spouted a bag on the machine, no button push was required.
 Each bag would then fill to a pre-determined weight, selected by the operator, automatically.
-The filling machine had an integrated weighing scale, which worked in combination with a single PLC based control package.
-The weighing controls were especially designed for valve bag filling applications and featured a gain-in-weight totalizing display.
-The controls were designed with the ability to communicate weigh data to a printer or central management control system.
+The filling machine had an integrated weighing scale, which worked in combination with a single PLC-based control package.
+The weighing controls were specially designed for valve bag filling applications and featured a gain-in-weight totalizing display.
+The controls were designed with the ability to communicate weight data to a printer or central management control system.

 A pneumatic bag clamp sped up the placement and removal of the bags by eliminating the need for the operator to clamp and unclamp each bag from the filling spout at the beginning and end of each bag fill.
 The flow of material was automatically started and stopped by a multi-position pinch valve (called a pinch tube cutoff).
 The system controls actuate an integrated pinch valve that would completely stop the flow of product at the end of each weigh cycle to prevent overfilling.